 The character Governor LePetomane was named after a popular turn-of-the-century French performer, Joseph Pujol, whose stage name was "Le Pétomane".
 Pujol was famous for his remarkable control of the abdominal muscles, which enabled him to inhale air into his rectum and expel the air upon command, farting at will.
 His stage name combines the French verb péter, "to fart" with the -mane suffix, meaning "-maniac," which translates to "fartomaniac".
 The profession was also referred to as "flatulist", "farteur", or "fartiste".
 He told stories punctuated with flatulence, demonstrated his ability to blow out candle flames from two feet way with his back turned, and performed "La Marseillaise" and popular tunes.
 So basically, the Governor's name is William Fartomaniac.

-The role of Bart was intended for Richard Pryor, but due to the controversial nature of Pryor's stand-up routines of the day and his background, Mel Brooks couldn't secure financing for the project with Pryor in that role.
-So Pryor was made a co-writer of the script, and Cleavon Little played Bart.
-Pryor later got to star in a different western comedy - Adiós Amigo (1976).
+The role of Bart was intended for Richard Pryor, but due to the controversial nature of Pryor's stand-up routines of the day, and his reputation, Mel Brooks couldn't secure financing for the project with Pryor in that role.
+So he was made a co-writer of the script, and Cleavon Little played Bart.
+Pryor later got to star in a different western comedy, Adiós Amigo (1976).
 However, according to a 2013 interview with Gene Wilder, the casting change was a result of Pryor contacting Brooks via telephone during production and informing Brooks that he was in Cleveland, and "didn't know why".

 The world premiere was at the (now gone) Pickwick Drive-In Theater in Burbank, California.
 The guests rode horses into the drive-in for the premiere.
-(The Pickwick was also used in Grease (1978) as a filming location.)
+The Pickwick was also used for a location in Grease (1978).

 The Hebrew writing on headband worn by Mel Brooks on the movie poster should translate to "Kosher for Passover", but it has a (deliberate) mistake: the first letters were switched, which translates it to something like "Posher for Kassover".
 The huge coin on the poster is inscribed "Hi!
 I'm Mel, Trust Me!"